skalex05/team-bath-rov-ui/README.md

 If at any point a connection becomes unresponsive(times out) or causes a connection error, the thread will return to **1.**
 If this occurs, `on_disconnect` is called.

+### SockSend

+This is a function that can be used to send a one-off message to a thread.
+For this function you can specify the following parameters:

+- `app` - The UI app object if applicable so the thread will close gracefully.
+App = None is allowed otherwise but this is blocking.
+- `addr` - The **IP Address** that the connection will be bound to.
+- `port` - The port the socket is bound to.
+- `msg` - Message to send across the socket

+It will behave very similarly to SockStreamSend and will ensure the message is sent. **This function is blocking**.
+Ideally run this function on its own thread.

 ## Window Widget

 ***NOTE: Current implementation only supports 1920x1080 displays.
 This needs to be modified.***